rpcpool/tpu-traffic-classifier/README.md

 ```
 Usage of ./tpu-traffic-classifier:
   -config-file string
     	configuration file (default "config.yml")
   -fetch-identity
     	fetch identity from rpc
   -fwd-policy string
     	the default iptables policy for tpu forward, default is passthrough
   -our-localhost
     	use localhost:8899 for rpc and fetch identity from that rpc
   -pubkey string
     	validator-pubkey
   -rpc-uri string
     	the rpc uri to use (default "https://api.mainnet-beta.solana.com")
+  -sleep duration
+    	how long to sleep between updates (default 10s)
   -tpu-policy string
     	the default iptables policy for tpu, default is passthrough
+  -tpu-quic-fwd-policy string
+    	the default iptables policy for quic tpu fwd, default is passthrough
-  -tpu-quic-policy
+  -tpu-quic-policy string
-        the default iptables policy for quic, default is passthrough
+    	the default iptables policy for quic tpu, default is passthrough
   -update
     	whether or not to keep ipsets updated (default true)
   -vote-policy string
     	the default iptables policy for votes, default is passthrough
 ```

 ## Recommended RPC node config